ldg/blog-preview-card-main/README.md

 ### What I learned

 I used this project to practice Sass.
 I set up Sass using the Sass command line to link the scss and css files and to watch the files.
-Additionally, I set up a Sass Function to convert px to rem, or px to em; and used it throught the project.
+Additionally, I set up a Sass Function to convert px to rem, or px to em; and used it throughout the project.

 ### Continued development